AustinSteil/generate-files-model/src/fields/vars.json.README.md

 1. **Which form fields exist** and should be collected
 2. **Which data gets saved** when using "Save Data for Later"
 3. **Which data gets loaded** when using "Load Last Saved Data"
-4. **How form data maps** to template variables in the Word document
+4. **How form data maps** to template variables in the PDF generators

 ## How It Works